-Installing the Fuel Filter: Rotate the filter half a turn around its mounting stud if the fittings interfere with the bracket.
-It only fits properly one way.
+Installing the Fuel Filter

+Rotate the filter half a turn around its mounting stud if the fittings interfere with the bracket.
+It only fits one way.

 Connect the fuel fittings before tightening the filter mounting nut.
 Take care not to crossthread the fuel fittings.
-Thread them in by hand and tighten one flat past seating.
+Thread them in by hand and tighten one flat past seating with two wrenches.